The 7 minute shooting of Oscar Wilde

 As requested here is the Exif Data for the last shot.

-2 responses to “The 7 minute shooting of Oscar Wilde”
+2 thoughts on “The 7 minute shooting of Oscar Wilde

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.